|

 never-ending stream of people offering help and

+assistance, and in particular, tools to borrow.
 That night we were invited to dinner on Lightnin'

 by a couple we'd met at the marina.
 Lightnin'